-Whenever the number of teams requires a competition formula with two (2) or more preliminary groups, the teams may be either directly seeded or drawn by lots.
+Whenever the number of teams requires a competition formula with two (2) or more preliminary groups, the teams may be either directly seeded or drawn by lots defined in the Competition Regulations.

-- 7.1.1 When there are a maximum of four (4) teams in each preliminary group, the teams will be distributed in the first two positions of each preliminary group based upon the respective World Volleyball Ranking (Senior or each of the Under Age competitions) and adopting the serpentine system. - 7.1.2 When there are five (5) or more teams in each preliminary group, for Senior Championships, the teams will be seeded in the first three positions of each preliminary group based upon the Senior World Volleyball Ranking and adopting the "serpentine" system.
-This is named "seeding of teams". - 7.1.3 All teams not seeded will be drawn to take other available positions in the remaining lines, following the respective World Volleyball Ranking (Senior or Under Age).
-Confederation quotas may be taken into account. - 7.1.4 Seeding of teams will be conducted in accordance with the respective World Volleyball Ranking (Senior or each of the Under Age competitions) approved by FIVB on 1 January of the relevant year. - 7.1.5 The FIVB reserves the right to seed the host team as head of pool A and proceed with the remaining teams according to the above procedures.
+7.1.1 When there are a maximum of four (4) teams in each preliminary group, the teams will be directly seeded in the first position of each preliminary group based upon the respective World Volleyball Ranking (Senior or Age Group) and adopting the serpentine system.

+- 7.1.2 When there are five (5) or more teams in each preliminary group, the teams will be directly seeded in the first two positions of each preliminary group based upon the respective World Volleyball Ranking (Senior or Age Group) and adopting the serpentine system. - 7.1.3 The remaining qualified teams are distributed among the number of pots equal to the number of positions to be draw for of number of teams equal to the number of pools based on their position in the respective world volleyball ranking (Senior or Age Group) and will be drawn for their seed line by line applying the serpentine system.
+Confederation quotas may be taken into account. - 7.1.4 Seeding and/ or distribution in draw bowls of teams will be conducted in accordance with the respective World Volleyball Ranking (Senior or Age Group) at a date defined by the Competition Regulations. - 7.1.5 The FIVB reserves the right to seed the host team at the head of pool A and proceed with the remaining teams according to the above procedures.
+In case of two or more hosts, those are placed at the head of pools based on their position in the respective World Volleyball Ranking (Senior or Age Group), i.e. top ranked host at the head of pool A, second ranked host at the head of pool B, etc.